 I emailed the dev alias and heard nothing.
 That wasn’t a surprise because the people who wrote the toolbar code are long gone.
 This happens more often in the proprietary world.
 Eventually I gave up and decided to work on the toolbar double-arrows which show up when some of the buttons don’t fit.
 That routine I found quickly by reading the code that laid out toolbars, figured out how it represented the situation of controls not having enough room, and then found the drawing routine which looked at that data.

 Reading through the code to find the right place to make the change took an unknown amount of time.
-Once the right place was found, the diff was mechanical, but usually there was something interesting about each case.
+Once the proper place was found, the diff was mechanical, but usually there was something interesting about each case.
 Once you find the right function, the rest is usually easy, assuming what you want is possible via existing primitives.
 So far I’ve spent about 40 hours, working a few hours per session, and have fixed the most noticeable places in the product including the Sidebar.

 Complexity and community

 HiDPI is quite far from finished, in spite of the many changes I’ve made.
 Most of the code I’ve worked on will eventually be replaced!
 We shouldn’t be doubling bitmaps, we should have better ones.
 The toolbar dropdown triangle logic should eventually be replaced with code which calls into the toolkit / OS so it also looks more native.
 That is a better fix, but also bigger and riskier, and could have implications for toolbar layout.
 And I have no idea how to do that.
 I’m much better at telling LibreOffice to double integers and bitmaps.

 There are more issues, but also more and more people who will want LibreOffice (and other apps) to work well on their new screen.
 I’ve been updating a wiki page as I go along and it also lists some of the remaining places.
 One isolated fix is the tab-drawing (and hit-testing) code in the ruler.
 The drawing logic starts on line 874.